 - 7 Fast Ways to Reduce Your Stress

-A healthy mind and body give you some serious power to combat stress in your life, particularly the chronic stress that never seems to completely disapear.
+A healthy mind and body give you some serious power to combat stress in your life, particularly the chronic stress that never seems to completely disappear.
 These are long-term solutions to make you more resilient overall.

 Try any – or all – of the following stress management skills:

 - Healthy Diet